Amazon PPC for Beginners: Get Started Fast & Get it Right

 It’s easy to lose money when you’re not tracking the performance and costs of your PPC campaigns.
 But in order to do this, you must first clearly set your goals.
 Some of the goals that you may set for your campaigns include increasing your sales and/or impressions, reaching your target profit margin, and maximizing your net profit.

 You may be able to measure your success based on the goals you set by calculating certain target values such as your Advertising Cost of Sale (ACoS), and more.
-We’ll discuss formulas to calculate specific target values in a separate article, just so you can familiarize yourself with the terms first.
+Read more on this in our blog posts: What is a good ACoS on Amazon and What is Amazon TACoS.

 When done correctly, creating Amazon PPC campaigns can be one of the easiest ways to boost sales and reach your target profits in Amazon.
 If you’re new to this kind of advertising, don’t worry.
 It may appear complex because of the jargon and technicalities, but when you get used to it, you may reach your target goals sooner than you thought.
 But to make advertising easier for you, we offer an Amazon advertising software that can help you easily set up campaigns, research keywords and manually bid on them, export data, and measure your success.